Rothamsted/covid19-kg/RawDataEndPoints.md

 ORDER BY drugName, protName, geneAcc
 LIMIT 25
 ```
+Moreover, now the gene accession is fetched from accession links, to catch all non-unique
+accessions.

+Also note that we have a single query in the [SPARQL endpoint][20] to cover the two cases
+above.
+Union queries are much easier to write in SPARQL than in Cypher.

 ### Most common pathways related to proteins that are targeted by literature-cited drugs